Homotopical inverse diagrams in categories with attributes: Introduction

 Diagram models are a well-established tool in both categorical logic and homotopical algebra.
 For semantics of type theory (particularly intensional and homotopical type theory), however, diagram models are comparatively under-developed (with the exception of presheaf models).
 The complication is that logical constructors in this setting are typically not strictly functorial, making it harder to lift them to diagram models.

-Specific cases, however, such as spans \cite{tonelli}, spreads \cite{martin-lof:spreads-seminars}, and the various categories considered in \cite[\textsection 5]{kapulkin-lumsdaine:homotopy-theory-of-type-theories}, have shown that at least on certain domain categories, diagram models for intensional type theory should be viable.
+Specific cases, however, such as spans \jpaacite{tonelli}, spreads \cite{martin-lof:spreads-seminars}, and the various categories considered in \jpaacite[\textsection 5]{kapulkin-lumsdaine:homotopy-theory-of-type-theories}, have shown that at least on certain domain categories, diagram models for intensional type theory should be viable.

 Homotopy theory provides a well-established setup to deal with such non-functorial constructions and unify these special cases: the language of \emph{Reedy diagrams} on \emph{inverse categories}.

 The first main contribution of the present paper is constructing Reedy diagram models on inverse categories in \emph{categories with attributes} (CwA’s), an algebraic formulation of type theories, and showing that these inherit various logical constructors from the original CwA.
 Specifically, we show: